AntoineRR/blog-website/_drafts/2022-07-03-rust-polymorphism.md

 mathjax: false
 ---

-I often face challenges when developing in Rust.
-I guess it is a mandatory path when you mostly used Object Oriented Programming (OOP) languages before, and suddenly have to adapt to a new way of sharing behavior between structures.
-Rust provides **traits** to help structuring code, and I really like those, although it is sometimes difficult to work with.
+I guess facing challenges when developing in Rust is a mandatory path when you mostly used Object Oriented Programming (OOP) languages before.
+In this article, I want to highlight different ways of creating a function with a parameter that has an unknown concrete type at the time of writing the code.

 <!--more-->

 # A tale of building a function

 Let's say we want to create a really simple project for calculating the 2D area of various shapes.
-To build this in Rust, we just have to define several structs that will have one shared behavior: **the ability to calculate their area**.
+To build this in Rust, we just have to define several structs that will have one shared behavior: *the ability to calculate their area*.
+Rust provides **traits** to help us factorize our code, and more.
 Here is probably how we would do it using the trait system:

 {% highlight rust %}
 pub trait Shape {